-Wirral council maintains roadside grass verges, hedges, shrubs, flower beds and weeds on council-owned land.
+Wirral Council maintains roadside grass verges, hedges, shrubs, flower beds and weeds on council-owned land.
+Read more about Wirral's pollinator and wildflower verges.

-We don’t look after private land as this is the responsibility of the landowner.
-You should contact the landowner directly with any problems – including private land next to roads or pavements.
+We do not look after private land as this is the responsibility of the landowner.
+You should contact the landowner directly with any problems, including private land next to roads or pavements.

 - tell us if an area has not been cut or maintained correctly